 If you are looking for a tax attorney to represent you in an IRS audit, we encourage you to contact us for a consultation.
-We have a long track record of successfully defending our clients in IRS audits.
+We have a long track record of successfully defending individuals and business owners in IRS audits.

-We have a really good measure of technical skill at the firm, can deal with situations that are extremely complex, and can make simple audits go away very quickly.
-The strategy and the thought and effort that we put into the preparation work tends to yield very positive results for our clients.
+At Brotman Law, we have an excellent measure of technical skills at the firm and you’ll find the team very down-to-earth and personable.
+We are highly experienced in handling audit situations that are complex and time consuming, but we can also make simple audits go away very quickly.
+The strategy, the thought, and the effort we put into preparation tends to yield very positive results for our clients.

 In addition, our team has had a lot of experience with the higher levels of the IRS.
 We have been in the tax court and we have dealt with the IRS appeals office multiple times.
 As a result of that, we are very comfortable moving through the tax procedure chain and dealing with IRS examinations at all levels.

 There is a certain strategy to an audit because an audit and a tax return will ultimately tell a story.
 The question that you have to ask yourself is who is going to tell that story?
 Is the auditor going to tell the story or are we going to tell that story?

 The good news is that as you get out in front of an audit and put the investment into the preparation, you can usually save yourself a lot of time, money, and headache as well as mitigate any penalties that are associated with it.

 Obviously there is a case-by-case basis, but we have a long track record of positive results.
 We really are good at advocating on our client's behalf and at getting people out of audits for less liability than they would have going it alone.